[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 120 Long, 311.
 The Confederates all reported that it was the III Corps they had chased across the run.
 Cf. Hill in O. R., 29, part 1, p426.
 As a matter of fact, the retiring (p184)corps was the V (cf. O. R., 29, part 1, p277).
 The defending force along the railway cut was the II Corps, of which Webb's and Hays's divisions received the weight of the attack.
 The losses in the II Corps, including the few casualties that morning at Auburn, were 546 (O. R., 29, part 1, p250).
 For the small part played in the action by Anderson's division of Hill's Corps, see O. R., 29, part 1, p429.
-Indicates a West Point graduate and gives his Class.Wilcox's troops had not come up when the battle was fought.
+Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Wilcox's troops had not come up when the battle was fought.
 The commanding officers of the Second Corps filed no reports, but Early, op. cit., 304, gave a curious account of the slow and confused advance of his division.

 [decorative delimiter]